 The number of foreign investors setting up companies in Singapore has risen in the last few years thanks to the easy incorporation procedures.
 Nevertheless, enterprisers must also get acquainted with the statutory compliance requirements before and after the registration of a company.
 These requirements are issued by the Singapore Accounting and Corporate Regulatory Authority (ACRA).

-With a vast experience in company pre and post-registration formalities, our agents in Singapore can help you comply with the statutory requirements as imposed by ACRA.
+With a vast experience in company pre and post-registration formalities, our experts in company formation in Singapore can help you comply with the statutory requirements as imposed by ACRA.

 Once these steps have been completed, applications for various permits must be obtained with the relevant authorities.
 The Singapore company will also be required to register for the Goods and Services Tax.

-Our Singapore agents can also assist you with the registration of trademarks.
+Our Singapore company formation agents can also assist you with the registration of trademarks.
 Assistance for registration with the Customs Authorities in the case of trading companies is also available.

 Once the company is incorporated, it must also register with the Central Provident Fund and the Skills Development Levy in relation to the taxation for employment purposes.